wtv088/dms1_blog/posts/eight-blog-post.md

 Users will turn to this app because it offers a meaningful, personalized approach to managing insomnia.
 It helps them better understand their thoughts and emotions, creating a comforting and supportive experience that aligns with their daily struggles.
 The app serves as a relatable tool that acknowledges their challenges and provides a form of emotional expression and relaxation.

-Green colour Is used which is known to symbolize freshness, harmony and peace, desperately needed by people suffering from insomnia.